Mount Ararat: Coat of arms of Armenia

 Mount Ararat has been depicted on the coat of arms of Armenia consistently since 1918.
 The First Republic's coat of arms was designed by architect Alexander Tamanian and painter Hakob Kojoyan.
-This coat of arms was readopted by the legislature of the Republic of Armenia on April 19, 1992, after Armenia regained independence.
-Ararat is depicted along with the ark on its peak on the shield on an orange background.
+This coat of arms was readopted by the legislature of the Republic of Armenia on April 19, 1992, after Armenia regained its independence.
+Mount Ararat is depicted along with the ark on its peak on the shield on an orange background.
 The emblem of the Armenian Soviet Socialist Republic (Soviet Armenia) was created by the painters Martiros Saryan and Hakob Kojoyan in 1921.
 Mount Ararat is depicted in the center and makes up a large portion of it.

+According to an account (anecdote) widely reported since the 1920s, Turkey raised the issue of Ararat being on Soviet Armenia's coat of arms with the Soviet Union.
+The Soviet response, attributed to Foreign Commissar Georgy Chicherin, pointed out that Turkey's flag features a crescent moon despite Turkey not owning the moon.
+Later sources described it as likely apocryphal.
+The account is mentioned in the memoirs of Nikita Khrushchev.

+It is also depicted on the emblem and flag of Yerevan since 2004.
+It is portrayed on the breast of a lion along with the Armenian eternity sign.
+The mountain appears on the emblem of the Armenian Apostolic Church's Araratian and Masyatsotn dioceses, and the Armenian Catholic Ordinariate of Armenia and Eastern Europe.

-Ararat also appeared on the coat of arms of the Armenian Oblast and the Georgia-Imeretia Governorate (image), subdivisions of the Russian Empire that included the northern flanks of the mountain.
+Ararat appeared on the coat of arms of the Armenian Oblast and the Georgia-Imeretia Governorate (image), subdivisions of the Russian Empire that included the northern flanks of the mountain.
 They were adopted in 1833 and 1843, respectively.